 The general practice in the Netherlands is to lease office space: approx. 65% of all office buildings are owned by investors.
 Owner-occupier situations are more common in the industrial real estate market, although this has also changed over the past 10 years as a result of sale-and-lease back transactions.
 Leasing has advantages, such as a positive impact on the company's cash flow, flexibility, the possibility of off-balance presentation and negotiation on incentives with landlords.
 Lease contracts can be subject to VAT; which may result in VAT savings in specific situations.
 Depreciation is an important consideration with respect to the ownership of real estate.
-Since the beginning of 2007, the tax depreciation on real estate is limited, both for BVs and for IB entrepreneurs (natural persons).
+The tax depreciation on real estate is limited, both for BVs and for IB entrepreneurs (natural persons).
 Depreciation for tax purposes is exclusively permitted where and in as far as the book value of the building exceeds the so-called base value.
 The level of the base value depends on the intended use of the building.

-Leasing practises and taxes .. . . . .
+Leasing practises and taxes

+Offices and industrial

-Offices and industrial Typical lease length Negotiable, but the common practice is 5 years + auto-renewals for 5 years Typical break options Negotiable Frequency of payment Negotiable, but generally quarterly in advance Annual index Linked to consumer price index (CPI; all households) Rent reviews To market prices only if agreed upon (frequency usually 5 years, by expert panel) Service charge Depending on contract Tax (VAT) 21%, 9% for lease in the hospitality market Real Estate Transfer tax Change of ownership; 2% for housing facilities, 6% for other real estate Tax (others) Property tax, water tax and sewer tax
+omee and madelian Negotiable, but the common practice is 5 years + auto-renewals for 5 years Negotiable Negotiable, but generally quarterly in advance Linked to consumer price index (CPI; all households) To market prices only if agreed upon (frequency usually 5 years, by expert panel) Depending on contract 21%, 9% for lease in the hospitality market Change of ownership; 2% for housing facilities, 8% for other real estate Property tax, water tax and sewer tax